 The best bit is accommodation is vastly cheaper.
 Apartments with sea views can come in at around 30 Euros Per night.
 These suburbs are a short hop from the city, overlook the sea and Islands and offer a welcome city/beach trip combo.
 Libertas buses run regularly and punctually along the Western and Eastern suburbs and are inexpensive.
 From Zaton to Dubrovnik for example, will take around 25 minutes.

-Cheaper attractions in Dubrovnik
+Visit cheaper attractions in Dubrovnik on a budget

 Allow me to be a little controversial here, but is it really worth 30 Euros to walk around the city walls of Dubrovnik?
 Yes, they are spectacular, and I understand that they need to be maintained and have historical importance, but 30 Euros is a little rich for my blood.
 In the Summer, when tourists are quite literally filling every corner of Dubrovnik, do you really want to spend hours trailing behind slow moving groups of people as you plod around the city walls, having parted with 30 Euros of hard-earned money?

 The walls can be enjoyed from the inside of the town and the outside for free.
 You can also find views to rival those you get from the city walls, from any number of vantage points in Dubrovnik.
 For me, I’d swerve the city walls!